 The Transporter is designed to throw the unsuspecting bystander off.
 It purposefully looks more like a flask than a vaporizer, making it look like you're taking a sip while you're actually taking a toke.
 Pretty cool.
 Perhaps the only drawback is that you'll now look as though you're drinking alcohol (not ideal for driving!), but at least, for most circumstances, it's the lesser of the two vices.

 The bottom swivels out to reveal the hidden heating chamber, and the top cap unscrews to reveal the mouthpiece.
 And at roughly 7.25 cubic inches (3.25 x 2.25 x 1) and weighing in at 6 ounces, the device is small and lightweight enough to fit in your pocket without any problems.

 Stay stealthy with the swivel-style heating chamber cover

 If you're not grinding your dry herbs, the chamber can hold a large bowls worth of material.
 If you're using a grinder (recommended), then you can get two bowls worth inside the heating chamber.

 After loading up your herbs, it takes about 45 seconds for the heating chamber to heat up.
 After that, you're ready to vape at your own pace--puffing as frequently as you desire.
-Odor is kept to a minimum (noticeable if someone is actually sniffing the device up close).
-If you screw the cap on, odor is kept to a minimum.
-You'll get nice, visible vape clouds that dissipate quickly.
+The odor is kept to a minimum (noticeable if someone is actually sniffing the device up close).
+If you screw the cap on, the odor is kept to a minimum.
+You will get nice, visible vape clouds that dissipate quickly.